SahilDinanath/RegexEngine/README.md

 ## Supported Syntax

-- `.` : Concatenation of expressions
+- `AB` : Automatic concatination of expressions
 - `*` : Matches zero or more occurrences of the preceding element
 - `?` : Matches zero or one occurrence of the preceding element
 - `+` : Matches one or more occurrences of the preceding element